49 To-Do’s in Jackson Hole, Wyoming

 24. Chicken pizza at the Brew Pub (Snake River Brewery - downtown Jackson).
 Any beer at the Brew Pub - micro brewed on the premises.

-26. Stay at Wyoming Inn (Red Lion Inn), or the Four Seasons, or the Snake River Lodge & Spa, or the Wort Hotel.
+26. Stay at Wyoming Inn, or the Four Seasons, or the Snake River Lodge & Spa, or the Wort Hotel.

-28. Breakfast at Bubba’s (next to Orvis shop) - biscuits and gravy, pancakes - best I’ve ever had!!
+28. Breakfast at Bubba’s – biscuits and gravy, pancakes – best I’ve ever had!!
 Great omelets.

-30. Have the stuffed mushrooms as an appetizer and the lamb shank for an entree att the Blue Lion Inn Restaurant (downtown Jackson).
+30. The Blue Lion Restaurant!
+Have the stuffed mushrooms as an appetizer and the lamb shank for an entree (downtown Jackson).

 31. Dinner & oyster shooters at the The Rendezvous Bistro.
 My husband loves the green oyster shooters, I love the red ones.
 Try both.
 (South of downtown Jackson)

-32. Massage at the Rusty Parrot (downtown Jackson)
+32. Massage at the Rusty Parrot Lodge (downtown Jackson)

 35. Shop at Skinny Skis and Teton Mountaineering in downtown Jackson - my two favorite shopping excursions in the world (go up the stairs in Teton Mountaineering and you’ll find their sale items).